 Lentils, garbanzo beans, and mung beans are among the easier-to-digest legumes so they are good ones to try.
 Also, having a smaller portion can help.
 As you will see in the list below, even a small portion of legumes packs a hefty fiber punch!

 Try adding legumes to soups and casserole dishes.
 Make bean dip like hummus to have with whole grain gluten free crackers or veggie sticks.
 And try adding black beans to taco meats and other Mexican fare.
+You can also find a lot of gluten free pasta options that are made with legumes!

 Fiber in legumes